More Information on Our Groups: DBT, EMDR, KAP, Asexual and more

 - Click here for Availability & Next Steps to Book

-Dilara Akpinar, CAT-LP (she, her), Psychotherapist
+Dilara Akpinar, LCAT (she, her) Psychotherapist

 Dilara is a somatic psychotherapist, who cultivates an environment that fosters curiosity, growth, and radical acceptance of self.
 Working with Dilara will show you the profound transformative impact of connecting with your body.
 Often clients have, through therapy or introspection, acquired an intellectual knowledge of themselves and their desired world, but find that they are still feeling stuck in painful memories, cyclical experiences, or emotional dysregulation.
 This can be tiresome loop, often resulting in disconnection from both self and others.
 Dilara can help you embody your authentic selves and values.
 Through integration of mind, body, and soul, Dilara will be your guide on a journey to enhance your self-awareness, map behavior patterns, release emotional blockages, nurture a serene connection to the present moment, and transform traumatic stagnancy into growth-oriented energy.